tomate44/CurvesWB/README.md

 </details><br/>

 ## Documentation
-The Curves workbench documentation can be found on the FreeCAD wiki: https://wiki.freecad.org/Curves_Workbench
+The Curves workbench documentation can be found on the [FreeCAD wiki](https://wiki.freecad.org/Curves_Workbench).

 ## Feedback
 The main and recommended channel for discussion, feedback, suggestions, and patches is the following discussion of FreeCAD's forum : [Curves workbench](https://forum.freecadweb.org/viewtopic.php?f=8&t=22675)

 ## Contributing
 #### Reporting issues
 Issues should first be reported in the [FreeCAD forum discussion](https://forum.freecadweb.org/viewtopic.php?f=8&t=22675).
 A minimal FreeCAD file demonstrating the bug should be attached.
 Issues reported in Github may be unnoticed.
 A minimal FreeCAD file demonstrating the bug should be attached to the issue report, with *.FCStd extension renamed to *.zip

 #### Contributing code